-Participate (15% of final grade).
+Participate (10% of final grade).
 Each week, you are expected to contribute the course community through discussion, both in class, but also on the online discussion board.
 We are a 'large-sized' class for U of T, capped at 250 students!
 That means that not everyone will have a chance (or the desire) to speak in front of the class each week.
 However, there are 2 major ways that you can participate:

-- 1) Show up to class and use the "Top Hat" app to ask and answer questions, log in attendance, and compete for fabulous (usually chocolate based) prizes; and - 2) Post to each week's discussion board folder on blackboard to ask/discuss answers to questions.
+- 1) Show up to class and use the "Top Hat" app to ask and answer questions, log in attendance, and compete for the admiration of your professor and fellow peers; and - 2) Post to each week's discussion board folder on blackboard to ask/discuss answers to questions.